tornari2/gauntlet_week2_messageai/README.md

 ### What Makes This Special?

 - 🌍 **Automatic Language Detection**: AI-powered detection with country flag badges (🇫🇷 🇪🇸 🇺🇸)
 - 🤖 **Auto-Translation**: Per-chat toggleable translation for convenience or learning
 - 🎭 **Cultural Context Analysis**: Understand idioms, slang, and cultural nuances
-- 🗣️ **Formality Adjustment**: Rephrase messages as casual, neutral, or formal
+- 🗣️ **Tone Adjustment**: Rephrase messages as casual, neutral, or formal before sending
-- 📝 **Multilingual Summaries**: Summarize entire conversations in any language
+- 🤖 **AI Chat Assistant**: Ask AI to summarize conversations, extract dates, generate to-do lists, or analyze mood with RAG-powered semantic search
 - ⚡ **Real-time Performance**: < 1 second message latency
 - 📱 **Offline-First**: Queue messages and sync when connected
 - 🔔 **Smart Notifications**: Grouped by chat to prevent spam
+- 🌐 **Full Internationalization**: Static UI available in English, Spanish, and French

 This is a **GauntletAI Week 2 project** demonstrating production-ready mobile development with AI integration.